 Net Carb Count: 1 g per 100g serving

-Unlike its sugar filled, popular counterpart the acai bowl, acai as a solo fruit is actually not very sweet.
-Look for unsweetened puree or acai powder to enjoy this famous "superfruit" as part of a healthy low carb breakfast bowl or morning smoothie.
+Unlike its sugar-filled, popular counterpart the acai bowl, acai as a solo fruit is actually not very sweet.
+Look for unsweetened puree or acai powder to enjoy this famous "superfruit" as part of a healthy low-carb breakfast bowl or a morning smoothie.

 Net Carb Count: 3.5 g per fruit

 This unique and visually appealing fruit, Starfruit or Carambola, is one of the lowest sugar options you can find.
 Unlike other tropical fruits which tend to be very carb-heavy, one medium-sized fruit has only 30 calories, 3 grams of fiber, and less than 4 grams of net carbs total.